XY-Yue/EventManagingSystem/Readme.md

-# This is the program for CSC207 Phase 2.
+# This is the program for Software Design Phase 3.

-## Authors Phase 1:
-- Jingchen Liang
-- Dian Qing
-- Yuewei Wang
-- Yongyi Xu
-- Yu Xue
-- Vanessa Huiting Yu
-- Xingyu Yue
-- Ziqi Zhu

-## Authors Phase 2:
+## Authors:
 - Yu Xue
 - Xingyu Yue